United Kingdom Digital Health Market Size and Share

 Recent Industry Developments

-• January 2025: “A Blueprint for Modern Digital Government” outlined a six-point programme that includes AI integration, strengthened infrastructure, and the launch of a GOV.UK App and Digital Wallet.
+• January 2025: “A Blueprint for Modern Digital Government” set a six-point plan that includes AI integration and a GOV.UK App.

 Table of Contents for United Kingdom Digital Health Industry Report